Uskmouth power stations: Uskmouth B

 The station was one of the cleanest coal-fired power stations in the United Kingdom, and was fitted with flue-gas desulphurisation equipment and low NO_{x} burners.
 It also burnt biomass, as well as coal, for its emissions to be considered closer to being carbon neutral.
 The station did not take water from or dump waste water into the River Usk.
 It instead used secondary treated sewage water in its cooling system.

 The station employed 90 people.
 It was awarded RoSPA Gold Award for Occupational Health and Safety for its efforts to ensure station safety.
-The station's owners participated in many local community projects – they donated land to the Newport Wetlands Reserve, and sponsor Welsh swimmer David Davies and the Newport Gwent Dragons.
+The station's owners participated in many local community projects – they donated land to the Newport Wetlands Reserve, and sponsored Welsh swimmer David Davies and the Newport Gwent Dragons.

 The station was earmarked for closure in 2014 and subsequently mothballed.
 However, in 2015, plans were announced to instead convert the station to run fully on pellets of biomass and waste plastic, as part of a scheme to regenerate the area and create hundreds of jobs.
 These plans then took priority and as a result, Uskmouth saw very infrequent use as a coal plant; with April 2017 being the last occasion.

 In 2017, Simec Atlantis Energy joined a partnership to undertake this transformation by 2020.
 In 2019, it was reported that the plant would be running on 50% pellets of plastic and 50% pellets of cardboard and paper by 2021 and was expected to operate for 20 years.
 However, in April 2022, Simec Atlantis Energy announced it was abandoning the waste-to-energy conversion project, following opposition from environmental groups and the call in of the conversion application by the Welsh Government.

 In December 2023, the site's operator Simec Uskmouth Power Ltd obtained planning consent to demolish the station's two banks of cooling towers, with the demolition expected to be completed by May 2024.

 In January 2024, Simec was granted planning permission to construct a battery energy storage system on the site of the to-be-demolished cooling towers.
 Media reporting of this development also confirmed that Uskmouth B power station was decommissioned as of that date.
 In 2025, size was estimated at 250 MW for 5 hours.

 Severn Power Station

 An 832 MW combined cycle power plant running on natural gas, known as Severn Power Station, was built on the site of Uskmouth A by Siemens.
 It comprises two gas turbines and two steam turbines, each operating on a single shaft, and entered commercial operations in November 2010.
 It was initially reported that it would cost £400 million to build and create 650 construction jobs.

 Originally owned and operated by the Danish company DONG Energy (now Ørsted), the station was acquired in December 2013 by MPF Holdings, which later changed its name to Calon Energy.
 The station was put into a 'dormant state' in August 2020 following Calon Energy entering administration.

+Centrica completed acquisition of the 850MW Severn power station on 7 May 2026.